 With high level management skills and experience of looking after large-scale shopfitting and retail display projects throughout Europe and further afield, Tim has a keen eye for concept interpretation and specification as well as a strong strategic mindset which ensures a sustainable business model.

 Tim had been a Governor for 3 years at Gilbert Scott Primary School and seeks to bring rigour, creativity and acumen to the role.
-Tim is also a speaker for Founders4Schools.
-A charity that introduces students to inspiring, successful business leaders to discover the skills and pathways required to be part of those companies that will shape our future.
+Tim is also a speaker for Founders4Schools, a charity that introduces students to inspiring, successful business leaders to discover the skills and pathways required to be part of those companies that will shape our future.
 The service is free for schools to use and business leaders volunteer their time to share their stories and insights.
 Tim is an Executive Council member of the National Association of Shopfitters and Interior Contractors.
 Finally, Tim is a parent of an SEN child currently specialist educational provision, he brings additional insight and understanding in that particular area.

 Gordon is the CEO of The Collegiate Trust, having been Principal of Riddlesdown Collegiate from 2006-2015.
-He has held leadership roles in London schools for 25 years, including 14 as a Principal / Head.
+He has held leadership roles in London schools for over 25 years, including 14 as a Principal / Head.
 His successful experience spans the development of teaching and learning, raising standards, complex financial management and significant restructuring projects.